aatalrashid/Scala-Problems/ReadMe-Recursion.md

 Once again, you can make use of functions isEmpty, head and tail on the list of integers coins.

 Hint: Think of the degenerate cases.
 How many ways can you give change for 0 CHF(swiss money)?
 How many ways can you give change for >0 CHF, if you have no coins?

-How to submit
-Copy the token below and run the submission script included in the assignment download.
-When prompted, use your email address trevoratwijukire@gmail.com.

-Generate new token

-Your submission token is unique to you and should not be shared with anyone.
-You may submit as many times as you like.